jmanoj01/weather-app/README.md

-React-Weather is a user-friendly weather application built using React, React-Router, Redux, and powered by LocationIQ and RESTCountries APIs.
+React-Weather is a weather application built using React, React-Router, Redux, and APIs.

-#Technologies

 - React, React-Router, Redux, LocationIQ API, RESTCountries API,  React-Bootstrap